TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-ski-season-guide.md

 [Find hotels for your chosen dates](/lodging) and start planning your Telluride ski adventure.
 Book early for peak periods (Christmas-February) and consider shoulder seasons for the best value and uncrowded slopes.

-The box canyon's 309 inches of annual snowfall await—choose your timing wisely.
+The box canyon's legendary powder and diverse terrain await—choose your timing wisely to make the most of your Telluride ski adventure.